-In honor of being trapped in Detroit this week because of problems with a Delta Airlines plane, I bring you this post on traveling with makeup in your carry on luggage.
+In honor of being trapped in Detroit this week because of problems with a Delta Airlines plane, I bring you this post on flying with makeup in your carry on luggage.
 You can also read the TSA rules here.
 When I set out on my trip, I decided to take only carry on luggage to avoid Delta’s checked baggage fee and because I had short connections that made me worry about losing my luggage.
 Since I got stranded, I am very glad that I made that choice!
 Anyway, bringing some basic makeup on the airplane was important to me, so this post is about what I did.
 But first, here are the basic carryon rules and cosmetic items that fall under them:

 - Liquids and gels are limited to items on 3.4 ounces (100ml) or less and to the amount that can fit in a single one quart plastic baggie: This includes fragrances, liquid foundations, liquid concealer, mascara, and lip gloss.